Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Cooking Expert.

-You became one of the most brilliant chefs, granting you the following benefit:
+You became one of the most brilliant chefs.

 * You learn the Heroes' Feast spell and can cast it without expending a spell slot
 * You need Cook's Utensils to cast this spell and the material components change to: Fine meats, vegetables, wine or other ingredients worth at least 500gp, which the spell consumes.